-Tokyo, Singapore and Hong Kong started the trend and are now established as the most important business hubs on the Asian continent.
-Here’s a a quick guide to travelling to each of them on business.
+Tokyo, Singapore and Hong Kong started the trend and are now established as the most important Asia business hubs in the continent.

 Tokyo is the capital of Japan and the centre of activity for the country’s government and commerce.
 The administrative departments that run the country can be found here alongside many Japanese and multinational companies, some of who have their head offices here.

 Thesqua.re has many serviced apartments in Tokyo but knowing where to stay is key.
 Tokyo has 23 wards in the Central Area and each one has it’s own industry type.
 In other words, what industry you are working in will directly impact which area you should be staying in, in order to be closest to it.

 For example, Chuo Ward is where the bulk of financial companies can be found.
 The Bank of Japan and the Tokyo Stock Exchange are based here too.

 If you work in retail you might also want to stay in Chuo too, as Tokyo’s premier shopping district is found here in Ginza.